kimsk/chia-tic-tac-toe/README.md

 ]
 ```

-We introdcue the waiting room coins allowing both Alice and Bob to send exact XCH to create their waiting room coins.
+To resolve the issue, we introduced the [waiting room puzzle](https://github.com/kimsk/chia-tic-tac-toe/blob/main/code/waiting-room.clsp) allowing both Alice and Bob to send XCH to create their waiting room coins using their standard wallets.

-If either Alice or Bob or both decide not to play the game (e.g., only one waiting room coin is created or both waiting room coins are created, but Alice don't spend them), players can clawback their coins.
+If either Alice or Bob or both decide not to play the game (e.g., only one waiting room coin is created or both waiting room coins are created, but Alice doesn't spend them to create a game coin), players can claw back their XCH.

 Once the waiting room coins for both players are on blockchain.
-Alice can put them together and create a Tic Tac Toe game coin.
-However,
+Alice can create a spend bundle spending two waiting room coins to create a Tic Tac Toe game coin.

 ### Phase 1 -- Waiting Room Puzzle

+#### Waiting Room Puzzle Solution
 ```clojure
 ; PLAYER_PH                     : Player Puzzle Hash (for Clawback)
 ; P1_PK                         : Player One PK